 - Track books throughout the year by the whole class by using a Google Form & embed the results on class website.

-- Create a Presentation showing new books in the Library or titles installed on eReader devices and embed on class or Library website.
+- Create a Slide Presentation showing new books in the Library or titles installed on eReader devices and embed on class or Library website.
 Easy to update & review.

 - Use Presentations for oral book reviews or book talks.

 - Create digital eNotecards using Presentations to document non-fiction research